argumatronic/argumatronic/noobs.markdown

 - [Types & Kinds](http://slpopejoy.github.io/posts/2015-04-10-Types.html) Again, a lot of examples here to help you understand the points.

+- [Sum Types](https://www.schoolofhaskell.com/school/to-infinity-and-beyond/pick-of-the-week/sum-types) This post is a good, not terribly jargon-filled overview with some very nice examples.
+It's mostly about sum types with just a bit about product types at the end, presumably because product types seem to be more common in other languages.

 - [The Algebra of Algebraic Data Types](http://chris-taylor.github.io/blog/2013/02/10/the-algebra-of-algebraic-data-types/) This link goes to Part I. There is a Part II and Part III, each covering slightly more advanced topics, as well as a video of a talk the author gave on the subject.

 - [Currying is Delicious](http://argumatronic.com/posts/2016-06-17-delicious-currying.html) I wrote this one, and like some of the ones above, it goes a bit beyond reading basic type signatures.
 But it's important to understand currying, and as you get around to understanding _kind_ signatures as well, it'll help you understand functors, which will eventually help you understand the legendary Monad.
 - The Haskell Wiki is, like most wikis, uneven in quality and helpfulness, but [this page](https://wiki.haskell.org/Common_Misunderstandings) has some nice tips and explanations of some common syntactic mistakes.